 Is this the most important issue in the world?
 No. Is it worth disrupting the smooth operating flow of our economy or Democracy?
 Um.
 No.

-But if you have ever been called by some foolish nickname you did not like by some presumptuous stranger [example: Approaching "Rich" or "Dick" and saying; "Hey Ricky!
+But if you have ever been overlooked in a waiting room because a receptionist was looking for the wrong name, or had a check issued in the wrong name, or was called by some foolish nickname you did not like by some presumptuous stranger [example: Approaching "Richard" and saying; "Hey Ricky!
 Nice to meet you!" ] you may have some idea why my buddies Scott and Steve and Brian and I and all those people who have talked to me in lines or in reception areas over the years are a bit tired of being called the wrong name.
+It is rude.
+And incorrect.

 What's in a name?